ashish7zeph/Python/README.md

 # Python_Courses
-My own short course to learn Basic Python, referenced from the book - Automate the boring stuff with Python. code gets something better with python..
+My own short course to learn Basic Python, referenced from the book - Automate the boring stuff with Python.
+Code gets something better with python..